 High Point, known as the “Home Furnishings Capital of the World,” offers more than 50 furniture stores and outlets, including Furnitureland South, the largest in the nation.
 Whether you’re shopping for an entire home – now that so much time is spent there – or that one special piece, you will find it here.
 A great starting point is the High Point Visitors Center (Count On Me NC-certified), where you can access furniture shopping information and talk with the concierge services to help plan your shopping experience.
 Plus, many hospitality partners – including restaurants and cafes such as DeBeen Espresso – are also certified, showing exactly how they're doing their part to help ensure your health and safety.
-Check here for updates and learn how you can be a part of Count On Me NC and safely “make yourself at home” in High Point.

 5 Jackson County

 Jackson County is the perfect destination for avoiding the crowds.
 Fish the best trout waters in the Great Smoky Mountains on the WNC Fly Fishing Trail® (the first and only of its kind in the country), highlighting 15 prime spots to reel in brook, brown or rainbow trout.
 Or take a deep breath and start the strenuous 3.4-mile hike up Pinnacle Park Trail – where you’ll be rewarded with magnificent panoramic views.
 Follow up your outdoor day with a flavorful dinner at a Count On Me NC-certified restaurant such as City Lights Café, Guadalupe Café or Lulu’s On Main, plus one of the 30+ beers on tap at Innovation Brewing.
 And with plenty of vacation rentals, hotels and cabins for your stay, your options for accommodations are endless.

 6 Johnston CountySee on map